-The original IND granted by the FDA in March of 2010 allowed the Company to proceed with a Phase I clinical trial having five (5) cohorts culminating in a maximum dose of 50 mg/m2.
+The original IND granted by the FDA in March of 2010 allowed the Company to proceed with a Phase I clinical trial having five (5) cohorts culminating in a maximum dose of 50 mg/m .
 However, in November of 2012, the Company announced that since there had been no evidence of significant toxicity from treatment of patients with L-Grb-2, the Company requested the FDA to allow higher dosing in patients.
 The Principal Investigator for the clinical trial, in consultation with Bio-Path's Board of Directors (the "Board"), advised that with the absence of any real toxicity barriers, the Company should continue to evaluate higher doses of L-Grb-2.
 The absence of significant toxicity provides a significant opportunity for the Company to test higher doses in patients in order to find a dose that provides maximum potential benefit and duration of anti-leukemia effect.
 These actions were approved and a revised protocol is in place allowing higher dosing.
-The Company announced in June of 2013 that it completed Cohort 5, successfully treating three patients at a dose of 60 mg/m2, which had been increased from 50 mg/m2 in the revised protocol.
-The Company has enrolled patients in Cohort 6 for treatment at a dose of 90 mg/m2, has two (2) evaluable patients and is currently treating another patient.
-Assuming the current patient successfully completes the treatment cycle the Company will be able to close Cohort 6.
+On October 7, 2014, the Company announced that it completed Cohort 6, successfully treating three patients at a dose of 90 mg/m , which had been increased from 60 mg/m in the revised protocol.
 To date, there has been no evidence of significant toxicity from treatment of patients with L-Grb-2 in our Phase I clinical trial.
+The Company is currently in the process of completing an analysis of the Phase I data to submit to the FDA and the Company expects to begin its Phase II program by the end of 2014.